-Listening to the tracks of Sketchbook Quartet, there is definitely an initial element of surprise.
-Oh, so this is also how jazz can sound like!
-The music of the experimental friendly Viennese quartet has little to do with jazz in the classical or traditional sense.
-Not only is the lineup of Sketchbook Quartet rather unorthodox, but the music and sound of Leonhard Skorupa (saxophone, clarinet), Daniel Moser (bass clarinet), Andi Tausch (guitar) and Konstantin Kräutler (drums) is also quite unusual, idiosyncratic and untypical for the genre.
+Listening to the tracks of Sketchbook Quartet, there is definitely an initial moment of surprise.
+The music of the experimental Viennese quartet has little to do with jazz in the classical or traditional sense.
+Not only is the lineup of Sketchbook Quartet rather unorthodox, but the music and sound of Leonhard Skorupa (saxophone, clarinet), Daniel Moser (bass clarinet), Andi Tausch (guitar) and Konstantin Kräutler (drums) is also quite unusual, even idiosyncratic for the genre.
 The quartet approaches jazz from a completely different direction, which – in its broadest sense – can be attributed to post-rock.
-The music is all about the mood and atmosphere, creating tension that is constantly increased, until it finally reaches its climax with a big bang.
-Marked by an abundance of warmth and beauty, the music of the quartet hits a captivating tone of jazz that invites the listener to immerse into the music and drift through the sonic events.
+The music is all about mood and atmosphere, creating tension that is constantly increased, until it finally reaches its climax with a big bang.
+Marked by an abundance of warmth and beauty, the quartet hits a captivating tone of jazz that invites the listener to immerse himself in the music and to enjoy the event.

 Line up: Leonhard Skorupa (saxophones, clarinets, keyboard, samples); Andi Tausch (electric guitar); Daniel Moser (bass clarinet, electronics); Konstantin Kräutler (drums)